ymhzyj/UMMAFormer/README.md

 School of Cyber Science and Engineering, Sichuan University
 </div>

 **Temporal Video Inpainting Localization(TVIL) dataset** and pytorch training/validation code for **UMMAFormer**.
 This is the official repository of our Work accepted to ACM MM'23.
 If you have any question, please contact _zhangrui1997[at]stu.scu.edu.cn_.
-The paper can be found in [arxiv](https://arxiv.org/abs/2308.14395).
+The paper can be found in [arxiv](https://arxiv.org/abs/2308.14395)　or [ACM MM](https://dl.acm.org/doi/abs/10.1145/3581783.3613767).

 <p align="center">
 <img src="./figures/overview_frameworks.png" alt="drawing" width="70%" height="70%"/>